planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Limiting advertised CRS
 =======================

-CRSs may not be *advertised*, but they can still be used
+CRSs may not be *advertised*, but they can still be used.

 Presenter notes
 ---------------

-Limiting advertised CRSs doesn't turn on or off any functionality.
-Rather, it highlights the "suggested" CRSs for the server, and cuts down on bandwidth for a frequently accessed file.
+Limiting advertised CRSs doesn’t turn on or off any functionality.
+Rather, it highlights the “suggested” CRSs for the server, and cuts down on bandwidth for a frequently accessed file.
+Even if you limit advertised CRSs, other CRSs will still be available to be manually requested, as in the following WMS reflector requests:

 --------------------------------------------------